MicrosoftDocs/learn/learn-pr/student-evangelism/deploy-cognitive-service-iot-edge-azure-functions/includes/7-how-deploy-azure-functions.md

 5. Deploy Azure function to the cloud

 By the end of this unit, your Azure function app will be deployed to the cloud.
 The function app will publish a URL.
 This URL includes a key that is required, by default, to access your function over HTTP.
-You will get the function URL from Azure.
+You'll get the function URL from Azure.

 ##